ajhpark/reset-completion/README.md

 Students can simply go back into the course, reset their completion, and retake the course from scratch.

 #### Installation
-1. Clone this repo into the `moodle_dir/blocks/` directory: `git clone https://github.com/ajhpark/reset-completion.git resetcompletion`
+1. Clone this repo into the `moodle_dir/blocks/` directory: `git clone https://github.com/ajhpark/reset-completion.git resetcompletion` (If downloading the ZIP file instead, rename unzipped folder to `resetcompletion`)
 2. Log into your Moodle admin account, go to Site Administration -> Notification and follow instructions to update your Moodle.